CSE404-Group1/documents/SRS.md

 **We have taken three probable dependencies into action that may arise during operations.**

- - A seller may post on invalid product .
-In that case the super admin can claim for a review and delete it after proper justification.
+ - A seller may post an invalid product .
+In that case the super admins can claim for a review and delete it after proper justification.

- - The super admin can delete a valid product from the website if the product finishes from the stock even before its validity period comes to an end.
+ - The super admins can delete a valid product from the website if the product finishes from the stock even before its validity period comes to an end.

- - A seller posting repeated fake products will be banned from posting further after it has been checked by the super admin.
+ - A seller posting repeated fake products will be banned from posting further after it has been checked by the super admins.

 _____
 # System Features